mecha-cms/mecha/README.md

 Release Notes
 -------------

+### 2.2.*

+ - Improved hook remover.
+It is now possible to remove a hook function from closures as long as you store the function closure into a variable.
+You can then remove the hook function using the variable as a reference.
+ - Improved token mechanism.
+Every token will be refreshed only after the token checking process.
+Refreshing a page normally will not update the token value.
+This means that `Guard::token()` acts as a token getter only and `Guard::check()` acts as a token checker and also acts as a token refresher (after checking).
+Previously, this happened in reverse.
+Current changes will give possibilities for developers to enable static caches for pages, and so developers could listen to the form actions to delete or refresh the cache if necessary.

 ### 2.2.2

 This update focuses on stabilizing the `URL` class.
 In this version, you can use the class to parse all types of URLs, not only internal URLs but also external URLs.
 Mecha has its own specifications regarding URLs, and is a bit different from the native PHP `parse_url` function.
 One of them is the presence of `d` and `i` properties.
 You can learn more about this on the [URL reference page](https://mecha-cms.com/reference/class/u-r-l).